jmc316/cs1666_organization/teams/Tactical_RPG_team_description.md

     		* The player unit's health, damage output, class, etc.
     		* How much their castle is currently threatened
     		* How much the player's castle in currently threatened
-	* We may have to implement multithreading/parallel programming in order to achieve an acceptable runtime

 ### Networking